 Households Declare is for everyone in the UK, at least everyone who has a household.

-Other declarer’s movements in and beyond the Cultural sector are Music Declares, Architects Declare, Health Declares, Heritage Declares, Business Declares, Landscape Architects Declare and Tourism Declares.
+Other declarer’s movements in and beyond the Cultural sector are Music Declares, Architects Declare, Health Declares, Heritage Declares, Business Declares, Design Declares, Landscape Architects Declare and Tourism Declares.

 Some groups with similar goals

 Environmental activism groups that welcome new members

 Ideas for creative activism

 Art is different from activism by being open-ended rather than driven by particular goals.
 But, art and activism can mix in exciting ways:

 - See our hashtag #CultureTakesAction for inspiring examples from the world of arts and culture, being activists for climate and ecological action.